MonkeManX/monkemanx.github.io/content/about.md

 ## Philosophy

 **Metaphilosophy**
-- Why care about Philosophy?
+- Why care about philosophy?
 A: [Philosophical assumptions and better conversations](https://monkemanx.github.io/articles/metaphilosophy)
-- What is Philosophies aim?
+- What is the aim of philosophy?
 A: [Philosophy as a model](https://monkemanx.github.io/articles/metaphilosophy)

 **Value Theory**